Qquaded/Kinemium-Engine/README.md

 # Can I make my games have modding support?
 Yes! there is a modding service called KinemiumModService (said up there)<br>
 This lets you add mods to your game, and you can set the enviroment of your said mods!

+# Can I code in another code editor instead of the native code editor?
+Yes, there will be a menu where you can choose your preferred code editor, this will be added soon.

+# Are you gonna disappear like Lunar Engine's developer?
+No?

 # How do I spell Kinemium?
 Ki-nem-yum!!